-Please be advised that recorded and detected statistics for all violent offences are publicly available.
+Please be advised that recorded and detected crime statistics, including Fraud are publicly available.

 As such, in terms of Section 16 of the Freedom of Information (Scotland) Act 2002, I am refusing to provide you with the information sought.
 Section 16 requires Police Scotland when refusing to provide such information because it is exempt, to provide you with a notice which: